 There are now more than 40 conservation areas in the borough.
 This is the largest number for any single district in Hampshire, demonstrating just how rich the historic environment of the borough is.

 We have produced a Conservation Area Appraisal for each of the borough's conservation areas, and have adopted these as Supplementary Planning Guidance.
 Some small or neighbouring conservation areas share an appraisal.
-These documents and their associated appraisal maps can all be downloaded from the Conservation Area Appraisals webpage.
+View Conservation Area Appraisals and appraisal maps.

 The earliest of these conservation areas were designated by Hampshire County Council in the early 1970s and the most recent by the borough council in 2004, 2006 and 2016.
 These areas vary greatly in character, size and history, from densely built-up urban areas of central Basingstoke to peaceful rural villages and parkland in the heart of the Hampshire countryside.
 They include some of the most picturesque villages in the county, but also areas of high development pressure and growth potential.